-This guide- all about going vegan for beginners, is written by both an ethical vegan and dietitian!
+This guide- all about going vegan for beginners, is written by both a vegan identifying dietitian!

-So you can be confident that I’m not just going to cover the stuff I have credentials in (food and nutrition).
+I’m not just going to cover important points about stuff I have credentials in (food and nutrition).

 So in this detailed guide, you’ll find info about nutrition, non diet lifestyle factors, and (not so secret) tips on how I navigate being vegan in a non vegan world.